Types of Planes

 General Aviation

-• Single-Engine Pistons: Affordable and accessible, examples include the Cessna 172 and Piper PA-28 Cherokee.
+- Single-Engine Pistons: Trainers and personal aircraft like the Cessna 172 and Piper Cherokee.
+These are where most pilots start.

 Experimental/Homebuilt Aircraft

-• Scratch-built: Custom-built from plans or original designs, unique to each builder’s vision and capabilities.
+- Scratch-built: Custom designs built from plans or original engineering, unique to each builder.

 Helicopters